-Before heading to an attorney to organize your Last Will and Testament, however, you should first consult with a trusted, experienced financial advisor to formulate a plan that preserves your wealth, reduces the tax burden and establishes a mix of investments, trusts, and insurance policies that will secure your family’s future.
+When you’re ready to get started organizing your Last Will and Testament, however, you may want to bring both your trusted financial advisor and estate attorney together.
+Combined they can help you to formulate a plan that seeks to preserve your wealth, reduces your tax burden and establishes a mix of investments, trusts, and insurance strategies to help secure your family’s future.

 Why Initiate Estate Planning?